Today i describe the few steps on subversion installation (with repository) on Linux debian. So Subversion in 5 Steps + Apache Mod-DAV. Let's start...

 Step 2: Create repository

-Prepare place for repositories.
-Standard good palace is /var/svn but i personally prefer /srv/svn.
+Prepare disc location for repositories.
+Standard and a good palace would be /var/svn but i personally prefer /srv/svn.
 (What is your favorite?
 Why?)

 #create directory